-The Company is a fully-integrated, self-administered and self-managed real estate company.
-As of March 31, 2004, the Company had a portfolio of 24 properties totaling approximately 3.9 million square feet of GLA, including 18 wholly-owned properties comprising approximately 3.2 million square feet of GLA and six properties owned through joint ventures comprising approximately 700,000 square feet of GLA.
-The portfolio was approximately 88% leased as of that date.
+The Company is a fully-integrated, self-administered and self-managed Real Estate Investment Trust (REIT).
+As of June 30, 2004, the Company had a portfolio of 28 properties totaling approximately 4.3 million square feet of GLA, including 22 wholly-owned properties comprising approximately 3.6 million square feet of GLA and six properties owned through joint ventures comprising approximately 700,000 square feet of GLA.
+The portfolio was approximately 84% leased and, excluding redevelopment properties, was approximately 96% leased.

 The Company, organized as a Maryland corporation, has established an umbrella partnership structure through the contribution of substantially all of its assets to the Operating Partnership.
-As of March 31, 2004, the Company owned approximately 97.4% of the Operating Partnership, of which it is the sole general partner, and through which it conducts all of its business.
-OP units are economically equivalent to the Company's common stock and are convertible into the Company's common stock at the option of the holders on a one-for-one basis.
+As of June 30, 2004, the Company owned approximately 97.3% of the Operating Partnership, of which it is the sole general partner, and through which it conducts all of its business.
+OP Units are economically equivalent to shares of the Company's common stock and are convertible into shares of the Company's common stock at the option of the holders on a one-to-one basis.

 The Company derives substantially all of its revenues from rents and expense reimbursements received pursuant to long-term leases.
-The Company's operating results therefore depend on the ability of its tenants to make the payments required by the terms of their leases.
+The Company's operating results therefore depend on its ability to lease vacant space and renew leases that are expiring, and the ability of its tenants to make the payments required by the terms of their leases.
 The Company focuses its investment activities on community and neighborhood shopping centers, anchored principally by regional and national supermarket chains.
 The Company believes, because of the need of consumers to purchase food and other staple goods and services generally available at supermarket-anchored shopping centers, that the nature of its investments provides for relatively stable revenue flows even during difficult economic times.